© Crown copyright 2017

 We will support departments in introducing digital tools and techniques.
 For example, the Cabinet Office has introduced digital business partners who bridge the gap between the department or policy teams and technical specialists.

 We will develop approaches to bring a wider range of people into the digital, data and technology profession.
-The digital, data and technology function across government (and indeed across the whole sector) is predominantly male, white, able-bodied and heterosexual.
+The digital, data and technology function across government (and indeed across the whole sector) is predominantly male, white, non-disabled and heterosexual.
 In government, it is mostly based in London.
 We will respond to this by:

 - producing a best practice recruitment toolkit with diversity and inclusion at its heart